CILM-FM

 CILM-FM is a French-language Canadian radio station located in Saguenay, Quebec.
 The station carries adult contemporary format as part of the Rythme FM network.

 Owned by Cogeco, it broadcasts on 98.3 MHz using a directional antenna with an average effective radiated power of 51,000 watts and a peak effective radiated power of 100,000 watts (class C1).
-Before 2007, the station was heard on the AM band on 590 kHz with a daytime power of 25,000 watts and a nighttime power of 7,500 watts as a class B station, using a directional antenna with slightly different daytime and nighttime directional patterns in order to protect various other stations on that frequency.
-CKRS went on the air on June 24, 1947.
 The station broadcasts from the CBC Tower on Warren Street in Chicoutimi.